My Little Pony: Rescue at Midnight Castle/Firefly's Adventure

 Team Mom: Medley.
-She is without the soft spoken voice of reason in the group.
+She is always the soft spoken voice of reason in the group.

-Tempting Fate: The last two lines of the Rescue From Castle Midnight intro theme are "No sign of trouble in sight/May all your days be bright".
+Tempting Fate: The last two lines of the Rescue at Midnight Castle intro theme are "No sign of trouble in sight/May all your days be bright".
 Not thirty seconds later, giant dragons appear and wreck havoc on Dream Valley.

 Would Hurt a Child: Tirek.
 The only reason he doesn't turn Ember into a dragon is because she's too small to pull his chariot.

 X Meets Y: Rescue at Midnight Castle could be aptly renamed My Little Pony meets Dungeons & Dragonsnote The latter series was also animated by Marvel Productions.
 Heck, it even had both dungeons and dragons!